Skip to content

 What courses will I be taking?

-Our curriculum includes coursework in the five core areas of public health (epidemiology, biostatistics, environmental health, social and behavioral health, and health policy research); students also choose from a range of elective options.
-A full description can be found on our Curriculum page.
+Our core curriculum includes coursework in the foundations of public health as a discipline, research methods, epidemiology, and biostatistics; students also take an advanced methods course and choose from various elective options.
+A fuller description can be found on our Curriculum page.

 What is the expected time to degree?

 The Ph.D. is expected to take five years to complete.
-Students who enter with a Masters of Public Health or a related field can petition to have courses waived, which may shorten the length of time to completion of degree.
-A full description can be found on our Curriculum page.
+A sample five-year program can be found on our Curriculum page.

 What if I already have an MPH or clinical degree?